-This project provides funds for the replacement of joint sealant on the concrete spillway at the Cane Creek Dam as identified by a recent inspection of the dam and adjacent facilities.
-The need for this project was recommended in the engineer's final dam inspection report.
+This project provides funds for replacement of joint sealant on the concrete spillway at the Cane Creek Dam as identified by a recent engineering inspection of the dam and adjacent facilities.
+Work began in FY 2023 and is expected to be complete in FY 2024.